 In the aforementioned circumstances, the Bank took a fourth action to raise the official discount rate from 4.25 percent to 5.25 percent on March 20, as "the final precautionary measure to forestall price increases in advance" (Chart 4-VII).
 The raise of 1 percentage point was determined, from the viewpoint that "a raise should be large enough for financial markets to make them believe a cease of further rate raises and thereby curtailing anticipation in money markets and capital markets."
-The Bank also considered that "a raise should not be too large for markets to concern about bringing a surge in market interest rates or halting economic growth."
+The Bank also considered that "a raise should not be too large for markets to concern about bringing a surge in market interest rates or halting economic growth."280

-The Bank also continued to guide loan plans by commercial banks in window guidance in accordance with the rate raises, and tried to tighten further restraints on bank loans provided by the regional banks, which were increasing, while maintaining restraints on bank loans provided by the major banks.
+The Bank also continued to guide loan plans by commercial banks in window guidance in accordance with the rate raises, and tried to tighten further restraints on bank loans provided by the regional banks, with were increasing, while maintaining restraints on bank loans provided by the major banks.
 Regarding the major banks, such as city banks, long-term credit banks and trust banks, the BOJ recognized that "their management at the head office was shifting their policy from a quantity-oriented to a quality-oriented lending attitude."
-Meanwhile, regarding the regional banks, it was
+Meanwhile, regarding the regional banks, it was seen that as "their tendency for quantity-oriented lending and herding was basically unchanged."
+The growth rate of commercial bank lending accelerated in the first half of 1990 mainly due to the regional banks, and the year-on-year growth rate of money supply also increased (Chart 5 (1) and